mui/material-ui/docs/data/material/customization/right-to-left/right-to-left.md

 <html dir="rtl"></html>
 ```

-If your React app doesn't control the root `<html>`, use the JavaScript API before the component tree is rendered, as a workaround:
+If you can't set the `dir` attribute directly on the the root `<html>` element, as a workaround, use the JavaScript API before the page is rendered:

 ```js
 document.documentElement.setAttribute('dir', 'rtl');